Introduction: The Approach to Classical World Civilizations

-The purpose of this book is to examine the emergence of ancient urban civilization on three continents, Africa, Europe, and Asia.
-Tracing development regionally from prehistoric times through the height of the ancient experience, the book will attempt to identify traits forming the “Classical essence” of each civilization – traits that gave each civilization its individual character and traits that formed the basis and are inherently recognizable in modern cultures that evolved in the same regions.
-Our treatment extends from prehistoric times until the "end of antiquity,' or by our reckoning from 150,000 before present to the 8-10th centuries AD.
-Chronologically we organize this material according to three recognized eras of ancient civilization: The Bronze Age 3000-1100 BC, The Classical or Early Iron Age 1000-27 BC, and the Roman Era 27 BC-612 AD.
-In addition, the book provides a brief introductory chapter on human Prehistory as well as a chapter on the End of Antiquity.
+The purpose of this book is to examine the emergence of ancient urban civilizations on three continents, Africa, Europe, and Asia.
+The author defines these civilizations as ancient world systems that underwent similar patterns of growth and collapse.
+Tracing development regionally from prehistoric times through the height of the ancient experience, we will identify the Classical traits of each civilization – traits that gave each regional culture its individual character and traits that are inherently recognizable in modern cultures that evolved in the same regions.
+Our treatment extends from prehistoric times until the end of antiquity, or by our reckoning from 150,000 Before Present (BP) to the sixth century AD.
+Chronologically we organize this material according to three recognized eras of urban civilization: The Bronze Age 3000-1100 BC, The Classical or Early Iron Age 1000-27 BC, and the Roman Era 27 BC-612 AD.
 It should be apparent that dates for most of the material covered in this book proceed backward, from BC (Before Christ) to AD (Anno Domini) or from BCE (Before Common Era) to CE (Common Era).
 For dates ranging in remote prehistory (tens of thousands of years ago) the acronym BP (Before Present) is also used.

-SEVEN CRITERIA FOR ANCIENT CIVILIZATION
+THE SEVEN CRITERIA FOR ANCIENT CIVILIZATION

 1. URBAN CENTERS, Cities or large dense settlements

 All civilizations arose from settled agricultural communities.
 These communities produced food surpluses to sustain growing populations.
 As clusters of small agricultural settlements expanded within the limits of a given ecological niche, urban centers typically emerged.

 2. PROFESSIONS or the separation of population into specialized occupational groups